mauricioaniche/ck/README.md

 However, lambda expressions are not considered classes, and thus, are part of the class/method they are embedded into.

 - *Number of unique words*.
 Number of unique words in the source code.
+At method level, it only uses the method body as input.
+At class level, it uses the entire body of the class as metrics.
+The algorithm basically counts the number of words in a method/class, after removing Java keywords.
+Names are split based on camel case and underline (e.g., longName_likeThis becomes four words).
+Note that, given it sees the class as text, if a class contains a sub-class, the number of unique words will also include the number of words in the subclass.
 See `WordCounter` class for details on the implementation.

 - *Number of Log Statements*.
 Number of log statements in the source code.
 The counting is based on the following regex:
 `line.matches(".*\\.(info|warn|debug|error)\\(.*") || line.matches(".*log(ger)?\\..*");`.